SteveDwumah/Projekt_Interior/README.md

 ## Design

-The design for "Project Interior" was provided as part of the Bootcamp and created using Figma.
-This design served as a blueprint to guide the development of the project, ensuring a cohesive and visually appealing user experience.
+The design for "Project Interior" was provided as part of the Bootcamp and created using HTML, CSS and Figma.

 ## Deployment